amansinha09/bio-challenge/README.md

   --lr LR               Learning rate of loss optimization --test_every TEST_EVERY
                         Testing after steps
-  --save_model_dir SAVE_MODEL_DIR
-                        Model dir
+  --save_dir SAVE_DIR   Model dir
   --model_id MODEL_ID   model name identifier
-  --save_preds SAVE_PREDS
-                        whether to save the preditions
+  --save_preds          whether to save the preditions --save_model          whether to save the model --stop_early          whether to use early stopping
 ```

 ### For evalution

-Add the prediction file into the res/ folder and test file in the ref/ folder, then run the evalution script: ``` python src/evaluation.py ref/ res/```.
+Add the prediction file into the res/ folder and test file in the ref/ folder, then run the evalution script: ``` python src/evaluation.py ref/<gold_file> res/<pred_file>```